AliceO2Group/AliceO2/doc/DetectorSimulation.md

 ## Monte Carlo Labels <a name="MCLabels"></a>

-We can associate digits to tracks/particles of the original transport simulation, so as to keep provenance information of how digits where triggered.
+We can associate digits to tracks/particles of the original transport simulation, so as to keep provenance information of how digits were triggered.
 This information can be passed forward to reconstruction and analysis and used to study reconstruction efficiencies etc.

 To this end, a special data object `MCCompLabel` is offered, which allows to encapsulate the identifiers of track, event and source kinematics files.
 ```c++